-NUCLEAR REGULATORY COMMISSION'S FINANCIAL STATEMENTS FOR FISCAL YEAR 2017 (OIG-18-A-04)
+NUCLEAR REGULATORY COMMISSION'S FINANCIAL STATEMENTS FOR FISCAL YEARS 2018 AND 2017

+(OIG-19-A-02)

 The Chief Financial Officers Act of 1990, as amended (CFO Act), requires the Inspector General (IG) or an independent external auditor, as determined by the IG, to annually audit the United States Nuclear Regulatory Commission's (NRC) financial statements in accordance with applicable standards.
-In compliance with this requirement, the Office of the Inspector General (OIG) retained Acuity Consulting, Inc. (Acuity), to conduct this annual audit.
-Transmitted with this memorandum is Acuity's report, which contains the following:
+In compliance with this requirement, the Office of the Inspector General (OIG) retained Acuity Consulting, Inc. (Acuity) to conduct this annual audit.
+Transmitted with this memorandum is Acuity's audit report.
+Acuity examined NRC's Fiscal Year (FY) 2018 Agency Financial Report, which includes comparative financial statements for FYs 2018 and 2017.
+Acuity's audit report contains the following reports:

-- Opinion on the Principal Statements.

-- Opinion on Internal Control.

-- Report on Compliance with Laws and Regulations.
+- Opinion on the Financial Statements. - Opinion on Internal Control over Financial Reporting. - Report on Compliance with Laws, Regulations, Contracts, and Grant Agreements.